sirkapil/nehu/pages/miss.md

 We're not together but each day I think about you and you don’t have any idea that how much i miss you.
 I loved you truly.
 Don’t worry and believe me , chamki !
 I’m forever yours.
 I still love you with my full heart❤.
+I still can recall a quote from a novel `i too had a love story` by **ravinder singh**.
+`NOT everyone in this world has the fate to cherish the fullest form of love. some are born ,just to experience the abbreviation of it`. so was me, just experienced love's abbreviation only.
+The pain injuries of this broken heart may heal with time
+But marks will always remain
+restless on my comfortable bed and i can't forget that past.
+The present!
+It’s so different from the past.
+The past!
+It will never come back.
+Never ever!
-This heart will always need you like a fish needs water.
+But I got a stubborn heart which will always need you like a fish needs water.

 I know you don’t have any picture with me, even last day of college I denied for picture with you.
 Babe, I wanted to share a whole wedding